Workiva/eva/README.md

 ### Should I use Eva instead of Datomic?

-If you are looking for an easy system to move to production quicky, almost certainly not.
+If you are looking for an easy system to move to production quickly, almost certainly not.
 Eva is far less mature and has seen far less time in battle.
 Datomic Cloud is an amazing (and *supported*) product that is far easier to stand up and run with confidence.
 Eva is provided as-is.